 Learn the ways of the Australian Taxation Office – including how it administers tax legislation.
 Gain skills in using taxation software programmes used in accounting practices.
 Discover the life of a tax agent.

 - 25 Nov 2024,

 At the completion of this subject students will be able to:

-- explain how income tax is administered, lodged, assessed and collected
+- explain how income tax is administered, lodged, assessed and collected within Australia

 - Income Tax Returns/Elections